HIPAA Compliance TopicsActionable guidanceLinked next steps

 HIPAA Compliance for Software Development Teams

-A practical HIPAA implementation guide for software teams building, testing, or supporting healthcare applications that handle PHI.
+Use a practical HIPAA compliance checklist for software development teams building, testing, or supporting products that handle PHI.

 3key lessons